Burns’ Night Talk

 Let me take this moment to share with you a bit of history.
 In the 17th Century, following the Scottish Reformation, the people of Scotland signed the National Covenant, which adopted a Calvinist theology and a Presbyterian form of government.
 This placed Scotland not only in opposition to the Roman Church, but also to the Episcopal form of government as advanced by the Anglicans.

 There were a number of battles over these issues.
 The Scots don’t like being told what to do.
 They didn’t like being told that had to pray in a particular manner so they resisted the Anglican prayer book.
 The clergy didn’t like being told they had to dress all fancy when leading worship which led to the adoption of the Geneva robe.
-And the Scots had a problem Bishops and clergy vested with lots of power, so they adopted a system of government that shares between the clergy and lay elders.
+And the Scots had a problem with Bishops and clergy vested with lots of power, so they adopted a system of government that shares power between the clergy and lay elders.
 This didn’t go over well with the crown.
 They liked the idea of having loyal bishops who could help it control the Kirk.
 The church fought back and eventually a compromise was achieved.
 The Crown would be Anglican when they were in England, and when in Scotland, they’d be Presbyterian.
 In Scotland, the Queen has no Bishops to do her bidding and there are no rectors within the Kirk.

 Now on to matters at hand—our remembrance of Mr. Burns.
 Sadly, I never studied him while in school.
 In college, the only poets of interest to me were musicians.
 Steely Dan was a favorite.
 They had some immortal lines back in the seventies and eighties, one of which comes to mind this evening.
 It’s from their hit song, “Deacon Blue,” and you may know it.
 “Drink Scotch Whisky all night long and die behind the wheel.”
 It’s a great line, but please, don’t try to live it out.
 The same could be said for many of Burn’s ideas and examples.